IBM/portieris/README.md

 Image security policies define Portieris' behavior in your cluster.
 You must configure your own policies in order for Portieris to enforce your desired security posture.
 [Policies](POLICIES.md) are described separately.

+## Configuring access controls for your security policies

+You can configure Kubernetes RBAC rules to define which users and applications have the ability to modify your security policies.
+For more information, see the [IBM Cloud docs](https://cloud.ibm.com/docs/services/Registry?topic=registry-security_enforce#assign_user_policy).

 ## Reporting security issues

 To report a security issue, DO NOT open an issue.
 Instead, send your report via email to alchreg@uk.ibm.com privately.